ReiRev/frontend-mentor/recipe-page/tailwindcss/README.md

 </div>
 ```

-In the above implementation, the content of the divider is overflowed.
+In the implementation above, the content of the divider overflows.

-Dividers are also used in a table.
+Dividers are also used in tables.
 In this case, I needed to wrap the divider with `<td>`.

 ## Author